 In this video, look through the eyes of Nomad while it performs object detection to identify a person and safely stop all movement.
 Then, Nomad continues once the person is no longer detected within a specific range.

-In the same object detection scene as above, watch Nomad's quick reaction to stop all movement once a person is detected.
+Watch Nomad's quick reaction to stop all movement once a person is detected in the same object detection scene as above.

 3D object detection is necessary to identify an object and know the distance to the object.
-Stereo cameras work by turning 2D objects into 3D objects using simple geometry and one additional camera.
+Stereo cameras turn 2D objects into 3D objects using simple geometry and one additional camera.
 On Nomad, the stereo cameras have a 110° horizontal field of view and a 70° vertical field of view to detect object depth to about 20 meters, ensuring safe, highly productive mowing.

 Next time, our Stories From the Field blog will demonstrate Nomad's navigation capacity in global & local path planning.